Latino/a Voices in Duke, Durham, and Beyond

 Service-Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
-This semester you will work in one or more of the following projects:
+Past projects include:

 - Morehead Elementary School sessions: facilitating parent/teacher communication, empowering parents to advocate for their children, work on a final product that brings a voice to the families with whom we will work.

 - Legal Aid of North Carolina: interpret for clients, assist with intake interviews, translate documents, and accompany clients in court.
 Much of the work will be with Domestic Violence victim cases.

 In addition to the primary placement with a community partner, students will have additional opportunities to volunteer in the community.
 Past volunteer opportunities have included:

 - NALEO: Assisting with applications for citizenship.
 Location: TBD.